resthub/resthub.org/spring-stack.rst

 CRUD services
 -------------

-RESThub is designed to give you the choice between 2 layers (Controller -> Repository) or 3 layers (Controller -> Service -> Repository)  software design.
-If you choose the 3 layer software design, you can use the RESThub CRUD service when it is accurate :
+RESThub is designed to give you the choice between a 2 layers (Controller -> Repository) or a 3 layers (Controller -> Service -> Repository) software architecture.
+If you choose the 3 layers one, you can use the RESThub CRUD service when it is convenient :

 .. code-block:: java